abitdodgy/abitdodgy.github.io/_posts/2015-08-30-maintenance-mode-for-rails.md

 end
 {% endhighlight %}

-The `skip_before_action` ensures that we don't check for maintenance mode when we are viewing the maintenance page.
+The only code of interest here is the `skip_before_action` call; it ensures that we don't check for maintenance mode when we are viewing the maintenance page.
 This stops the application from going into an infinite loop.

-Finally we added a controller concern that handles the logic and mixed it into `application_controller.rb`.
+We also added a concern to handle the logic, and mixed it into `application_controller.rb`.

 {% highlight ruby %}
 module MaintenanceMode